Wednesday, April 19, 2023

 How Wi-Fi is Bad in Fighting Games

-One of the biggest conflicts in fighting games is Wi-Fi.
-I know that Wi-Fi is less stable than wired on fighting games.
-Honestly, there is a majority of people who have a no Wi-Fi policy to ban Wi-Fi users from their online lobbies since they wanted online sessions to have players who are using wired.
+One of the biggest conflicts in fighting games is Wi-Fi, which is less stable than wired on fighting games.
+There is a majority of people who have a strict no Wi-Fi policy to ban Wi-Fi users from their online lobbies since they wanted online sessions to have players who are using a wired connection.
 The Wi-Fi indicator is shown on fighting games with rollback netcode.
 It represents that players are using Wi-Fi.
 If the Wi-Fi indicator is not shown, they are using a wired connection.

-I know that some people use Wi-Fi as long as they check their connection and make sure that it doesn't go bad.
-And then, McDonald's Wi-Fi is not just a meme, it's also real and it doesn't have enough connection.
-It produced a slideshow and I don't think someone who wants to play Smash Ultimate is gonna bring their Switch to McDonalds and use its Wi-Fi there.
-They probably would deal with playing a video game slideshow.
+I know that some people would use Wi-Fi as long as they check their connection and make sure that it doesn't go bad.
+But McDonald's Wi-Fi is not just a meme.
+It's also real and it is not stable enough.
+It produced a slideshow and I don't think someone who wants to play Smash Ultimate would bring their Switch to McDonalds and use its Wi-Fi there.
+It is a different story that Wi-Fi can kill the magic in playing online.

-Before I end this post, I am announcing that the casual I'm running will allow Wi-Fi players into my lobby, but I do have one rule for them.
-They must check and make sure that their ping and jitter are green before they ready up.
-If it's yellow, they can either ready up or wait until it's green before readying up.
-If it's red, they don't ready up until it is green or yellow or I kick them out if it still goes bad.
-It's a traffic light kind of thing.
+Honestly, I think what is really interesting is that if they came across a player who is using Wi-Fi, they can kick them out until they invest in an Ethernet connection.
+That's one of the coolest things about players having a strict no Wi-Fi policy on fighting games.
+But for me, the casual I'm running will allow Wi-Fi players into my lobby, but I do have one rule for them.
+They must check and make sure that their connection is good before they ready up.
 I have finished setting up my server on Discord, but I can't share it to anyone yet.
 I need to do some final checks on the rules and format first.
 It might be a while.

 No comments: